 Based on the facility in which the participant is employed, the Company contributes a matching amount of the participant's pretax contributions not to exceed 2% or 5% of the participant's compensation or amounts based on a stipulated rate per hour.
-For participants at certain Company facilities, the Company contributes an additional Employer Base Contribution to the Plan of 3% of the participant's compensation.
-Effective in 2020 for participants at a majority of Company facilities, the Company increased its additional Employer Base Contribution to the Plan based on years of service ranging from 3.75% to 4.75% of the participant's compensation.
+Also based on the facility in which the participant is employed, the Company contributes an additional Employer Base Contribution to the Plan of 3% of the participant's compensation, or 3.75% to 4.75% of the participant's compensation based on years of service.
 All Company contributions are specified by various labor contracts and are immediately fully vested.
 Company contributions may be invested in the O-I Glass, Inc. Company Stock Fund, however, participants are allowed to transfer Company contributions from the Company Stock Fund at any time.
 Company contributions not invested in the O-I Glass, Inc. Company stock fund are invested in accordance with the participant's current choice of investment options.
 All contributions are subject to certain limitations of the Internal Revenue Code (the "Code").